 The Council's rolling five-year estimate of all effects on the General Fund, including inflation, government grants, service changes, base rate changes and the tax base.

-and income from fees and charges.
+Net Cost The cost of continuing operations after deducting specific grants and income from fees and charges.

 National Non-domestic